afnog/afnog.github.io/sse/crypto/presentation.md

 ## What we can talk about

 * What is security?
-* How secure is your data? (risks and hazards)
+* How secure are you?
+* Attack vectors
 *
-* Domain Name Services using BIND
-* Web Services using Apache
-* AAA Services using FreeRADIUS
-* SMTP Services using Exim
-* POP3 & IMAP Services
-* Monitoring IP Services
-* Virtualization
-* Security

 ---